Signs of addiction

 • Weight loss or changes in physical appearance

-If you feel that someone you know is suffering from addiction, there are supports available for families and friends to help you support a loved one.
+If you feel that someone you know is suffering from addiction, there are supports available for individuals, families, and friends.